debops/debops/playbooks/roles/ginas.rails_deploy/README.md

 - Manage external services at various points in the deploy cycle
 - Manage custom tasks at various points in the deploy cycle
 - Configure nginx as much as you need if the defaults aren't enough for you
+- Show a temporary static deploy page during deploys with an automated cleanup of it afterwards
 - Enable ssl by default and set it all for you automatically
 - Protect everything behind a firewall that can be easily customized
   - If you have multiple hosts and separate database servers then it's up to you to configure it